How to Negotiate for New Car Price in USA

-Have you ever negotiated for new car price in USA?
-Many people do not even know that the MSRP price printed on car window is much more than what you can really buy it for.
+Have you ever negotiated for new car price in the USA?
+Many people do not even know that the MSRP price printed on a car window is much more than what you can really buy it for.

-This includes me as my first car in USA was bought at window sticker price without any negotiation.
-The reason was the high rate of rental car insurance for a newcomer to USA.
+This includes me as my first car in the USA was bought at window sticker price without any negotiation.
+The reason was the high rate of rental car insurance for a newcomer to the USA.

 The first car I bought at window sticker price was Honda CRV.
-Later, my Gujju friend told me the real deal and how to buy new car easily at 10-20% less than sticker price (MSRP).
+Later, my Gujju friend told me the real deal and how to buy a new car easily at 10-20% less than the sticker price (MSRP).

 Car Price Negotiation Tips and Tricks

 These are tried and test tips that I have used personally to get a 14% discount on the fully-loaded Lexus RX 350 window sticker price.

 #1 Buy on Last 2 days of quarter or month